Tim 'Chucks' Cole, one half of The Correspondents, has died aged 35 | NME

-Tim Cole, who performed as DJ Chucks in British electronic duo The Correspondents, died over the weekend, aged 35.
+Tim Cole, who performed as DJ Chucks in British electronic duo and festival favourites The Correspondents, died over the weekend, aged 35.

 According to a Facebook post overnight from bandmate Ian Bruce (aka Mr Bruce), Cole passed away last Sunday (October 18).
 No cause of death was revealed.